 This exclusion applies to the value of any tangible personal property you give to an employee as an award for either length of service or safety achievement.
-The exclusion doesn't apply to awards of cash, cash equivalents, gift certificates, or other intangible property such as vacations, meals, lodging, tickets to theater or sporting events, stocks, bonds, and other securities.
+The exclusion doesn't apply to awards of cash, cash equivalents, gift cards, gift coupons, or gift certificates (other than arrangements granting only the right to select and receive tangible personal property from a limited assortment of items preselected or preapproved by you).
+The exclusion also doesn't apply to vacations, meals, lodging, tickets to theater or sporting events, stocks, bonds, other securities, and other similar items.
 The award must meet the requirements for employee achievement awards discussed in chapter 2 of Pub.
 535.